 Michio Hibino, Electic Circuit B, Ohm-Sha.
 ISBN-13: 978-4274130823 (in Japanese)

 Tadashi Fukao, Introduction to Electrical Machines and Power Electronics, Ohm-Sha.
 ISBN-13: 978-4886862860 (in Japanese)

-Depths of understanding in electric circuit, electronics circuit, magnetic circuit, and electical power are evaluated.
-Assessment is based on the final examination (report if situation of COVID-19 is bad) (60%) and quiz/exercises/homeworks (40%).
+Depths of understanding in electric circuit, electronics circuit, magnetic circuit, and electrical power are evaluated.
+Assessment is based on the midterm examination (30%), final examination (30%) and quiz/exercises/homework (40%).